wwmm/eyeofsauron/README.md

 ## Using the Tracker

-- Use the mouses's left button to draw a rectangle around the arget area.
+- Use the mouses left button to draw a rectangle around the arget area.
 This will create a tracker instance for it.